HORNBY ISLAND HOUSE

 OUR HOUSE - NOTE:† The house underwent significant renovations in 2007.† We enlarged the living room, added a second bathroom, rebuilt the deck, added a front entrance, enlarged bedroom closets, rationalized the kitchen, replaced the roof, etc. Further work in 2014 redesigned the top floor and added safety railings to the upstairs deck.

-This is a fully equipped (the usual microwave, hot showers, washing machine, fireplace, etc) house with four separate sleeping areas.† The main floor has the kitchen, living/dining rooms (sliding doors to ground level deck), one bathroom with tub & shower and another bathroom without, a small bedroom (which has a queen-size bed) and a large bedroom (which has a twin beds [which could be made into a king-size] and better drawers).
-Stairs lead to the second floor (queen-size bed, sliding door to rooftop deck).
+This is a fully equipped (the usual microwave, hot showers, washing machine, fireplace, etc Ė but NO WIFI) house with four separate sleeping areas.† The main floor has the kitchen, living/dining rooms (sliding doors to ground level deck), one bathroom with tub & shower and another bathroom without, a small bedroom (which has a double bed) and a large bedroom (which has a king-size and better drawers).
+Stairs lead to the second floor (double bed, sliding door to rooftop deck).
 Stairs continue to a third floor where a bright room (lots of windows) has several single beds or makes a good kidsí playroom.

 The kitchen has all the basics - tea, mustard, napkins, etc. - so just bring the foods you'll be preparing.† Everything can be purchased on the island, though many folks find the co-op's meats and vegetables to be limited and expensive.† We ask that you replace anything of ours which you finish or seriously deplete so that whoever follows you can rely on a supply of ketchup and dishwash liquid being there for them.† We follow some basic Kosher guidelines in our home, and ask that you not bring pork products or shellfish.